AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md

 ## Prerequisites

-Before you can configure [!DNL Workfront for Jira], you must
+Before you can configure [!DNL Workfront for Jira], you must:

-* Install [!DNL Workfront for Jira]\
+* Install [!DNL Workfront for Jira].
    For instructions on installing [!DNL Workfront for Jira], see [Install [!DNL Adobe Workfront for Jira]](../../workfront-integrations-and-apps/use-workfront-with-jira/install-workfront-for-jira.md).

 ## Configure [!DNL Workfront for Jira]

-By configuring [!DNL Workfront for Jira] you can:
+By configuring [!DNL Workfront for Jira], you can:

 * Define triggers that will create [!DNL Jira] items when [!DNL Workfront] items are created.
 * Specify which fields should synchronize between items linked between [!DNL Jira] and [!DNL Workfront].